emiilbjorklund/hea_rt/README.md

 ![The System](img/logotype.png)

+## About
+This is a student project at [Mälardalens University](https://www.mdh.se/international) (Sweden).
+Eight students has worked on this during a semester within the course **Project Course in Dependable Systems**.
+The goal is to continue this project for the years to come.
+The first phase uploded in this repository contains the concept phase.

 ## Intro

 This project is a multisensor platform for conducting realtime measurements of wireless sensors placed on a human body.